Reviews You Can Rely On

 Should You Buy the Echelon EX-3?

-If you're in search of one of the best exercise bike and a studio workout experience, the Echelon EX-3 is a great option to consider.
+If you're in search an exercise bike and a studio workout experience, the Echelon EX-3 is a great option to consider.
 This bike provides an excellent workout quality that rivals the more expensive and well-known competition at a price that is much easier to stomach.
 The high quality and great adjustability make it one of the most comfortable bikes we tested, and if you purchase the app, it has one of the best workout programs as well.
 We also appreciate that when compared to a competitor like Peloton, it is roughly half the price with a similarly excellent exercise quality.
 We recommend this for people who enjoy having more quality and structure to their riding but don't want to shell out the cash for a more expensive bike.
 However, keep in mind that the price will go up after purchasing extras such as an outside console and an app subscription.

 What Other Exercise Bikes Should You Consider?